allysontrinh/Mealify/README.md

 # Backend:
 The Backend is written in Nodejs + Express with database connection to Google Firebase + Firestore.
-There backend has multiple CRUD operation endpoints to update the database.
+The backend has multiple CRUD operation endpoints to read & update the database.

 The backend also stores the logic for the generative ai based photo recognition and recipe generation - we used Google Gemini in order to accomplish this.

 The backend also has the code for providing a list of prices and store names for the food that the user does not have.

 # Frontend:
 The frontend is written in React.
 Frontend uses Firebase authentication for user login.
 All the frontend visuals were handrawn by our teammate Allyson Trinh.

 # API Endpoints:
 - /foodRecipe: returns a recipe based on the foods in the users pantry